‘The Young And The Restless’ Recap For Monday, July 16: Nick Blindsides Victor!

 Victor (Eric Braeden) called J.T.
 (Thad Luckinbill) a coward in the alleyway.
 Both men reached into their pockets, and then Nick’s (Joshua Morrow) voice asked, “What?
 You’re going to shoot your own son now?”
-The Nick pulled off the J.T. mask and revealed he’s been impersonating J.T. the entire time.
+Nick pulled off the J.T. mask and revealed he’s been impersonating J.T. the entire time.
 He told Victor how it felt to grow up feeling he’s not good enough, and then Nick told Victor that there’s no way to stop what he put in motion.
 Victor threatened Nick, but the old man doesn’t intimidate Nick anymore.
 Victor made a significant mistake in messing with Nick’s son, Christian.

 Nick went home and told Sharon (Sharon Case) they needed to start a new life, and that J.T. and Victor’s fight was none of their business.
 However, Victor stopped by, and he insinuated that Nick had something to tell Sharon.
 After The Moustache left, Nick confessed what he’d done, and a horrified Sharon couldn’t believe it.
 She wondered if Nick had considered Victoria’s (Amelia Heinle) feelings at all.
 Nick justified everything because Victor had taken Christian.
 Sharon felt she didn’t even know Nick anymore after he refused to apologize in any way for what he’d done.